Geronaso/meraki-realtimebeacons/README.md

 # realtime-beacons

-This program is a simple web service that receives data from Cisco Meraki Scanning API.
+This program is a simple web server that receives data from Cisco Meraki Scanning API.
 It then process the JSON data and send a message in real time through Telegram or Webex APIs if a bluetooth device has moved.

 + It uses Flask as the Web Service Application
 + It supports Webex and Telegram APIs to post chat messages